yennanliu/CS_basics/doc/cheatsheet/java_trick.md

 - [Arrays.asList vs new ArrayList()](https://www.baeldung.com/java-arrays-aslist-vs-new-arraylist#:~:text=asList%20method%20returns%20a%20type,the%20add%20and%20remove%20methods.)

 - Conclusion:
-    - Arrays.asList : only wrap existing array, it NOT implement "add", "remove" methods (but has modify method)
+    - Arrays.asList : only wrap existing array, it NOT implements "add", "remove" methods (but has modify method)
-    - new ArrayList : implement "add", "remove" and "modify" methods, not affect original array
+    - new ArrayList : implement "add", "remove" and "modify" methods, not affect original array -> `preferable`

 ### 1-0) String to Char array
 ```java